-campaign material for the Socialist party.
-There was good reason for the by the city marshal, was threatestimate.
-The "Little Boy, ened in Batesville, Miss., last Yet, Mobutu executed his dropped on Hiroshima's populaweek coup and dissolved parliament tion of 343,969, left 78,150 dead.
-The father, Willie Kurkendall, with the United Nations forces 37,425 wounded and 13,083 misstold NAACP Field Secretary standing by in seeming paraly- ing, according to the 1960 Medgar Evers that he has resis.
+There was good reason for the Seeming Paralysis Meanwhile the newly awakestimate.
+The "Little Boy," Yet, Mobutu executed his dropped on Hiroshima's populacoup and dissolved parliament tion of 343,969, left 78,150 dead, with the United Nations forces 37,425 wounded and 13,083 missstanding by in seeming paraly- ing, according to the 1960 sis.
 The Belgian colonialists, who World Almanac.
-The Almanac ceived numerous threats-since were purportedly to be ousted credits the "Fat Man" with killhis daughter, Linda Fay, was by the UN military contingents, ing 73,884 of Nagasaki's populabeaten Nov.
-19. came flocking back in the guise tion of 252,630.
+The Almanac were purportedly to be ousted credits the "Fat Man" with killby the UN military contingents, ing 73,884 of Nagasaki's populacame flocking back in the guise tion of 252,630.
 A Dec.
-6 UPI of "technicians" to bolster the dispatch cites a government Trouble flared when the girl entered Sterling's Variety Store Mobutu-Kasavubu gang.
-With source as estimating 40,000 the backing of the U.S. State wounded there.
-The day prior to release of the from his store. picture, the Waco, Texas, Times- Herald disclosed that Air Force Uses Blackiack Major Claude R. Eatherly was missing from the Waco Veteran's When she denied the charge, he slapped her several times Eatherly was the officer asand called the city marshal. signed to pilot the atomic bombupon arriving, the marshal is ers over the two cities.
-In 1957 reported to have struck her he was committed to a menta several times with his fist and hospital after being involved in to have hit her with his blackjack.
-A psychiatrist testified that Little Linda was hospitalized Eatherly had a guilt complex. for two days.
-The beating is expected to add impetus to the NAACP's "No Christmas Gift Buying" drive sippi Dec.
+6 UPI of "technicians" to bolster the dispatch cites a government Mobutu-Kasavubu gang.
+With source as estimating 40,000 the backing of the U.S. State wounded there. picture, the Waco, Texas, Times-Herald disclosed that Air Force Major Claude R. Eatherly was missing from the Waco Veteran's Administration Hospital.
+Eatherly was the officer as hospital after being involved in several burglary incidents. jack.
+A psychiatrist testified that Eatherly had a guilt complex, saying he felt responsible for the mass slaughter caused by the two bombs.
+On the other hand, ex-Presiened African states watch with dent Harry Truman, who ordismay the rape of Congolese dered the bombings, has apparindependence by the colonialist ently never lost a night's sleep Christmas Gift Buying" drive powers abetted by the seeming over his deed and has declared which was launched in Missis- prisals in Fayette and Haywood impotence of the United Nations. he would do it again. sippi Dec.
 1.